michalziaja/UmarzamyCHF/readme.md

 If the searched text fragment is found, a notification will be displayed, confirmed with a message, and logged in the database.

-3. Services and Technologies:
+3. Services and Technologies
 Form: HTML/JS + API Gateway
 Database: Lambda/Python + DynamoDB